 4. Make the ‘way women work’ visible

 A client I worked with found at that women self-select out of sales positions.
 Unfortunately this sales experience often is a good step up to more senior roles.
 She wanted to know what was behind this and found out that women in the company believe sales work doesn’t work for them as it requires lots of travel and long hours with breakfast meetings, evening dinners and networking.
 The women she asked also felt it required a ruthless commercial attitude that they weren’t keen to develop.
 This was the picture these women had created by seeing male colleagues in the role.
 However, it is actually possible to do the role in different ways, and still be incredibly effective.
-So she made a video interview with the 2 women they do have in a sales role, asking them about what they enjoy in the role and how to make it work.
-Thus starting to create a different image of sales, and showing it can be done in other ways.
+So she made a video interview with the two women they do have in a sales role, asking them about what they enjoy in the role and how to make it work.
+Thus, the client started to create a different image of sales, and showing it can be done in other ways.

 5. Make role models visible